 Atlanuwa is the Cherokee name for the cave in the cliff below Battery Place, now submerged beneath the Tennessee River since the closing of the gates on Nickajack Dam.
 It is also the Cherokee name for the city.

-Avondale originally lay between the railroad and Missionary Ridge, south of Crutchfield Street to Ruby Street, and later expanded all the way to Citico Avenue.
-Avondale was a subdivision immediately south of Sherman Heights and a station on Chattanooga Union Railway (Belt Line) just north of Citico Avenue.
-Because of the station, the definition of Avondale expanded to include it, eclipsing the adjacent Burgess.
+Avondale originally lay between the railroad and Missionary Ridge, south of Crutchfield Street to to Citico Avenue.
+Avondale was the name of both a subdivision immediately south of Sherman Heights and west of North Chamberlain Avenue and a station on Chattanooga Union Railway (Belt Line) just north of Citico Avenue at Holtzclaw (then Railroad or Scholar) Avenue.
 It became part of East Chattanooga in 1905.
 The post office of Avondale operated 1894-1905.

 Battery Place lies along the street of the same name between the river and Riverfront Parkway, formerly the site of a Civil War battery.
 It was, and still is, one of the more prestigious areas in which to live downtown.